pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/🏞️The Basin/Regions/Falk/Gargula.md

 >Gargula discovers an ancient artifact connected to her past, leading her on a dangerous quest for knowledge.
 The players must help her uncover its secrets while keeping her safe from those who would use the artifact for nefarious purposes.

 >[!seed] Seed
->A mysterious new threat arises in [Falk](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CRegions%5CFalk/Falk), causing strange occurrences and putting the town at risk.
-Gargula believes this danger is linked to one of her trinkets or omens and enlists the party's help in investigating its origins and stopping it before it wreaks havoc upon [Falk](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CRegions%5CFalk/Falk).
+>A mysterious new threat arises in [[Falk]], causing strange occurrences and putting the town at risk.
+Gargula believes this danger is linked to one of her trinkets or omens and enlists the party's help in investigating its origins and stopping it before it wreaks havoc upon [[Falk]].

 >[!seed] Seed
->Gargula goes missing under mysterious circumstances, and the townsfolk of [Falk](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CRegions%5CFalk/Falk) implore the party to find her.
+>Gargula goes missing under mysterious circumstances, and the townsfolk of [[Falk]] implore the party to find her.
 Their search leads them into the heart of a dark and dangerous conspiracy involving forbidden knowledge and powerful artifacts that could change the world as they know it.

 ## Rumors about Gargula
 1. Some believe that Gargula's real name is not Gargula but an ancient, powerful name that she has long since hidden away.
-2. It's said that Gargula once saved the town of [Falk](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CRegions%5CFalk/Falk) from a terrible curse by deciphering an ancient prophecy.
+2. It's said that Gargula once saved the town of [[Falk]] from a terrible curse by deciphering an ancient prophecy.
 3. Rumor has it that Gargula can communicate with spirits or otherworldly beings.
 4. Some townsfolk whisper that Gargula has made deals with dark forces in exchange for her knowledge and power.